-To give us new and unique insights into the world of online marketing and branding we decided to interview Michael Koral, the Co-Founder, and COO of needls.
+To give us new and unique insights into the world of advertising with video and branding we decided to interview Michael Koral, the Co-Founder, and COO of needls.
 Their tool determines the perfect target audience for your video ads by monitoring social media conversations in real time.
 With a team of professionals monitoring ads and business growth around the clock, let’s see what they have to say on the world of marketing.

 Here are the big questions you’ve been waiting to ask a marketing guru, and we just did:

 Many people try and embellish a tad (or A LOT) when trying to market their brand online.
 You probably see this all the time, the ad boasting that Company X has hundreds and thousands of customers, or the “Forbes” icon under the featured section on a website when Company Y wasn’t actually featured.
 It’s so easy to follow the path of fake it until you make it, but don’t take your customers for fools.
 They can see right through it.
 For a small business just starting out or new to online marketing, I’d highly suggest to keep it real and keep it honest…and to do the following:

 Well, before you stay true to your brand, it’s important to first know what your brand is – and I don’t mean your logo, I mean your identity.
 All marketing material, external communication, pretty much everything you do, should embody and represent your brand’s voice and image.
 It’s easy to get lost in the whirlwind of marketing techniques and trends, but if the “hard sell” webinar craze doesn’t match your brand, then you’re doing more harm than good.